ruigomeseu/bibtex-to-html/README.md

 ### Available examples

-* `examples/lexical-bibtex.txt` - An example of a lexical error.
+* `examples/lexical-error.txt` - An example of a lexical error.
+The "invalid" type does not exist.
-* `examples/syntactic-bibtex.txt` - An example of a syntatic error.
+* `examples/syntactic-error.txt` - An example of a syntatic error.
+The "title" property can't be an integer.
-* `examples/semantic-bibtex.txt` - An example of a semantic error.
+* `examples/semantic-error.txt` - An example of a semantic error.
+The "author" property is duplicated and there are missing required properties.
 * `examples/valid-bibtex.txt` - A valid BibTeX file.

 ## Lexical Analysis

 The lexical analysis is performed in the `parser.jjt` file.
-If the parser finds any lexical error it will stop the tree parsing and print an error to the console.
+If the parser finds any lexical error it will stop parsing the tree and print an error to the console.

 ## Syntatic Analysis

 The syntatic analysis is also performed in the `parser.jjt` file.
-If the parser finds any syntatical error it will stop the tree parsing and print an error to the console.
+If the parser finds any syntatical error it will stop parsing the tree and print an error to the console.

 ## Sematic Analysis

 The nodes tree is evaluated twice in the `parser.jjt` file which then passes the properties of each BibTeX entry to the `Validator.java` class.
-In this class the following semantic errors:
+In this class the following semantic errors are detected:

 * Invalid pages order
 * Nonexistent cross reference